Elective Offerings

 Yearbook -100360: Students will learn all aspects of producing our school yearbook - including design, layout, sales, and distribution.
 Students will also learn digital photography and editing.
 This is a great elective choice for our most responsible and accountable students-we have real world deadlines and we produce a high value end product.

 7th/8th Gr PE 2 (Team Sports) - 100026: Students will participate in field sports, court sports, and net sports throughout the school year.
 There is an emphasis on team building and competitive play.
+This is a PE elective in addition to the required PE class.

 Grade 8:

-AVID 8th - 109600: Advancement Via Individual Determination (AVID) is a college prep elective designed to support students in a rigorous academic curriculum using weekly tutorial and improving organization, questioning skills and study skills.
+AVID 8 - 109600: Advancement Via Individual Determination (AVID) is a college prep elective designed to support students in a rigorous academic curriculum using weekly tutorial and improving organization, questioning skills and study skills.
 Students must complete an application and attend an interview session.
 Video

 Band (Wind Ensemble) - 100525: Students will continue to develop their instrumental music skills individually and in a group setting.
 Wind Ensemble students will perform a minimum of four concerts per year, including our district music festival and other performance opportunities.
 Eighth grade students in this band will perform along with other student musicians from our local high schools at 8th grade night and football game.
 Video